-This Whole30 Thai chicken zoodle bowl with “peanut” sauce is light yet filling, refreshing and full of flavor.
+This Whole30 Thai chicken zoodle bowl with “peanut” sauce is light yet filling, refreshing, and full of flavor.
 Perfect for spring and summer!
-Low carb and paleo, this Whole03 Thai chicken zoodle bowl has a rich “peanut” sauce (that’s peanut-free, of course!), marinaded chicken, fresh mango, crunchy red cabbage, and refreshing zoodles.
+Low carb and paleo, this Whole03 Thai chicken zoodle bowl have a rich “peanut” sauce (that’s peanut-free, of course!), marinaded chicken, fresh mango, crunchy red cabbage, and refreshing zoodles.
 The ultimate Whole30 zoodle bowl!

 I’ve said it before: I’m not the world’s biggest Thai fan.
 Sure, I love a good curry from time to time, but my obsession with Thai food can honestly be boiled down to two key dishes: tom kha and peanut sauce.
 I just can’t live my life without them.

 Or, well, if hyperbole isn’t your thing, then let’s say, I’d really, really rather not live my life without them.

 It’s easy to understand the tom kha Thai coconut soup (And my Whole30 Thai coconut chicken soup recipe will be coming out shortly, so make sure you subscribe to my new posts!): creamy, salty, spicy, sour, sweet, savory, and filling?
 It’s literally everything your mouth can even experience, all in one dish.
 One bite and I was done.